 The short answer to this question is YES.
 People with eating disorders can and do make full recoveries.
-People sometimes describe recovery as learning to re-connect with oneself, building up a trust in one’s ability to cope without needing to control, not translating life issues into food issues as a way of dealing with them, letting go of the need to control food intake in order to feel okay.
-Recovery has a very individual meaning for each person so it is difficult to generalise and give a time scale to the recovery process.
-Factors such as how long the person has had the eating disorder and the quality of support they receive will influence the length of time the recovery process takes.
+People sometimes describe recovery as learning to re-connect with oneself, building up a trust in one’s ability to cope without needing to control, not translating life issues into food issues as a way of dealing with them, letting go of the need to control food intake to feel okay.
+Recovery has a very personal meaning for each person, so it isn’t easy to generalise and scale the recovery process.
+Factors such as how long the person has had the eating disorder and the quality of support they receive will influence the recovery process’s length of time.

 Do Men/Boys get Eating Disorders too?

 Yes.
 Eating disorders are not specific to women and girls.
-Most literature asserts that one in ten people with an eating disorder is male, however, more recent studies suggest that the figure may be substantially higher.
-It is often more difficult for men to seek out help because eating disorders are still perceived by many to be something that only affects women and girls.
+Most literature asserts that one in ten people with an eating disorder is male.
+However, more recent studies suggest that the figure may be substantially higher.
+It is often more difficult for men to seek help because eating disorders are still perceived by many to only affect women and girls.

 How do I know if my therapy is working?

 This is a question that people often ask because therapy is a process, which ebbs and flows, and often change occurs very slowly.
 This slowness can be experienced as frustrating for the individual because they are making a huge effort and expect to see results.
-If you are worried that your therapy is not working then it is really important that you bring this concern to your therapist/counsellor for discussion.
-If you feel you cannot do this then that in itself is something to bring back to your therapist.
-If you have concerns that you are not getting better, or that you are unclear of how you are progressing then the thoughts and feelings you are experiencing around this can provide valuable input into your therapy sessions and can often free things up and provide a sense of movement again.
-The most important element in therapy is that you manage to establish a trusting relationship with your therapist in which you feel safe to be as you are.
-It can take some time to develop trust in any relationship so you will need to give the therapeutic relationship some time too before making any decisions about whether or not your therapist is the right person for you.
+If you are worried that your therapy is not working, then it is really important that you bring this concern to your therapist/counsellor for discussion.
+If you feel you cannot do this, then that is something to bring back to your therapist.
+Suppose you have concerns that you are not getting better or unclear how you are progressing.
+In that case, the thoughts and feelings you are experiencing around this can provide valuable input into your therapy sessions and often free things up and provide a sense of movement again.
+The essential element in therapy is that you manage to establish a trusting relationship with your therapist to feel safe to be as you are.
+It can take some time to develop trust in any relationship, so you will need to give the therapeutic relationship some time before making any decisions about whether your therapist is the right person for you.